 In general, the process of leasing a property includes negotiating a lease, the offer to lease, the lease agreement, and registering the lease.
 Each stage is complex and requires a great deal of preparation.
-If this is your first time negotiating a commercial lease, you may want to seek assistance from a commercial real estate agent, a lease consultant, or a lawyer to help ensure that the process goes smoothly.
+If this is your first time negotiating a commercial lease, you may want to seek assistance from a commercial real estate agent, a lease consultant, or a lawyer to ensure the process goes smoothly.